Artificial knee joint | Knee endoprosthesis

 Which method is best suited?

-- Partial surface replacement (sled prosthesis, patellar gliding bearing replacement) : Only half of the joint surface needs to be replaced, while the cruciate ligaments are preserved
+- Partial surface replacement (sled prosthesis, patellar gliding bearing replacement) : Only half of the joint surface needs to be replaced, while the patient's own cruciate ligaments are preserved

 - Complete surface replacement (knee prosthesis): The entire joint must be replaced